 In details the program consists in the setting up of computer training centers (DU Labs), collaborating with local partners such as secondary schools, NGOs, local administrations and in parallel offer free informatics education to different publics.
 Training centers are set up following specific guidelines (i.e. the Model Lab Approach) that suggest a specific layout and equipment: standard hardware features and defined characteristics, which make it suitable to be used worldwide in all DU labs.
-They typically consists of 11 PCs, internet connection and, when needed, a Photovoltaic System.
+They typically consist of 11 PCs, internet connection and, when needed, a Photovoltaic System.
 Once the training center is set up the Foundation through the “train the trainers” course prepares local partners to run independently, under the guidance of the organization. three of learning paths: